Best Retevis Walkie Talkie 2026 — RT29 and RT67 Reviewed

 Pros

-• IP67 waterproof — submersible to 1m for 30 minutes
+• IP67 waterproof — submersible to 1 meter

 Cons

-• Heavier and bulkier than RT22 — not a pocket radio
+• Bulkier than the RT22 — not a shirt-pocket radio

 Check price on Amazon